Formation of periodic FRB in binary systems with eccentricity: Acknowledgements

 \section{Acknowledgements}

-The calculations were carried out in the CFCA cluster XC50 of National Astronomical Observatory of Japan. { Authors are grateful to D.~Khangulyan for his contribution at the initial phase of this project.} SBP acknowledges support from the Russian Science Foundation, grant 21-12-00141.
+The calculations were carried out in the CFCA cluster XC50 of National Astronomical Observatory of Japan.
+Authors are grateful to D.~Khangulyan for his contribution at the initial phase of this project.
+We also thank the referee for useful comments.
+SBP acknowledges support from the Russian Science Foundation, grant 21-12-00141 and BMV acknowledges NASA grant 80NSSC20K1534.